 The Georgia international trading company (special trade company)

 - International businessmen can register their Georgia company as a special trade company in order to benefit from Georgia corporate income tax exemption on all their trading income realized through sales with overseas customers.
 The traded products cannot be of Georgian origin or sold to Georgia customers;

 - To secure special trade status, a Georgia company is required to i) secure warehousing space in an approved warehouse and ii) submit a special trade status application to the Georgia Revenue Services.
 Companies are eligible only if their income sourced from Georgia does not exceed i) US$420,000 or ii) 5% of the total custom value of the products traded with overseas customers;

 - Best uses for a Georgia special trade company: Georgian special trade companies are excellent, tax-efficient vehicles for international trading operations.

 The Georgia international financial company

 - Georgia companies offering financial services to overseas customers can benefit from full corporate income tax exemption on all income related to the sales of financial services and securities to non-Georgian customers, as long as their foreign sourced income exceed 90% of their total income;

 - To secure special trade status, a Georgia company is required to i) secure the relevant financial services licenses required by its business and ii) submit an application to the Georgia Revenue Services;

 - Best uses for a Georgia international financial company: Georgian international financial companies are attractive for the provision of offshore financial services to worldwide customers.

-The Georgia free zone company (free industrial zone company)
+The Georgia free zone company (industrial free zone company)

 - Foreigners can form a wholly owned company in one of Georgia’s free trade zones, which offer tax advantages, including: i) full exemption from corporate income tax and VAT, ii) dividend, import/export tax, and iii) exemption from property tax;